 Temporarily restricted net assets consist of contributions and other inflows of funds temporarily subject to donor-imposed restrictions.
 The restrictions are temporary in that they are expected to expire with the passage of time or be satisfied and removed by actions of the Organization that fulfill donor stipulations.
-At December 31, 2012, the temporarily restricted net assets represent contributions receivable for Dreams to be fulfilled after December 31, 2012 and earnings on donor-restricted endowment funds that have not yet been appropriated for expenditure.
+At December 31, 2013, the temporarily restricted net assets represent cash and contributions receivable to be used to fulfill Dreams subsequent to December 31, 2013 and investment earnings on donor-restricted endowment funds that have not yet been appropriated for expenditure.